 Dr. Kyaw Moe Tun teaches Scientific Inquiry at PLP.

 Ph.D.
 Interdisciplinary Studies, University of California Santa Barbara

 M.A.
-Southeast Asian Studies, University of Wisconsin
+Southeast Asian Studies, University of Wisconsin-Madison

-University of Montpellier, University of Central Lancashire
+BSc (Hons) Applied Science, University of Central Lancashire